Technology-Notes/nvidia-docker-wiki/NVIDIA-Container-Runtime-on-Jetson.md

-# NVIDIA Container Runtime on Jetson
+# NVIDIA Container Runtime on Jetson (Beta)
 ## Introduction

-	As part of JetPack 4.2.1, users will now be able to use an early access of NVIDIA Container Runtime for Docker.
-Users will be able to run Deep Learning and HPC containers that are GPU accelerated with Docker on Jetson devices.
+_**NVIDIA JetPack 4.2.1 includes a beta version of NVIDIA Container Runtime with Docker integration for the Jetson platform.
+This enables users to run GPU accelerated Deep Learning and HPC containers on Jetson devices.**_

 The NVIDIA runtime enables graphics and video processing applications such as DeepStream to be run in containers on the Jetson platform.
-As part of this release, users have access to two Jetson container images:
-- nvcr.io/nvidia/linux4tegra-base:r32.1
-- nvcr.io/nvidia/deepstream

 The purpose of this document is to provide users with steps on getting started with running Docker containers on Jetson using the NVIDIA runtime.
+The beta supports Jetson AGX, TX2 and Nano devices.

 # Installation
-The NVIDIA Container Runtime for Docker (via the nvidia-docker2 packages) will be available for installation as part of JetPack with the other SDK components (CUDA, AI, Computer Vision, …) as shown below in figure 1.
+NVIDIA Container Runtime with Docker integration (via the _nvidia-docker2_ packages) is included as part of [NVIDIA JetPack](https://developer.nvidia.com/embedded/jetpack).
+It is available for install via the [NVIDIA SDK Manager](https://docs.nvidia.com/sdk-manager/index.html) along with other JetPack components as shown below in Figure 1.

 ![](https://lh3.googleusercontent.com/_IrW289rk7TV-KjJNcxc8RZxoAyBjaoyjAxSBTTbYK97izactu5UhTgRsw3kFO8widR_Ze_R1UjgSqHpcenVL3rBB8y9qd5NkSb8Ciw6G4i3lMCzQ4HbTjpwhDclM7LWMp4I-c_9)
 _Figure 1: Jetpack Installation step 2_

-Once your nano configured you can check that the NVIDIA runtime is installed by running the following commands:
+Once your Nano configured you can verify that the NVIDIA runtime is installed by running the following commands:
 ```diff
 $ sudo dpkg --get-selections | grep nvidia
 libnvidia-container-tools			install